couchbase/kv_engine/auditd/README.md

 or effective_userid, and the user must match the "user" component.
 For example given the following:

-        "real_userid" : {"domain": "internal", "user" : "joeblogs"}
+        "real_userid" : {"domain": "local", "user" : "joeblogs"}
-        "effective_userid" : {"domain": "ldap", "user" : "joeblogs"},
+        "effective_userid" : {"domain": "external", "user" : "joeblogs"},

-If it was decided to filter out the events from {"domain" : "internal", "user" : "joeblogs"} then the disabled_userids list would be as follows:
+If it was decided to filter out the events from {"domain" : "local", "user" : "joeblogs"} then the disabled_userids list would be as follows:

-        "disabled_userids": [{"domain" : "internal", "user" : "joeblogs"}]
+        "disabled_userids": [{"domain" : "local", "user" : "joeblogs"}]

 Finally, an event will only be filtered if its "filtering_permitted" attribute is set to true in the definition of the event.
 If the event does not contain